 Be proficient with and love Pro Tools.
 Yeah, i know Logic is awesome, and its cheaper!
 We use Pro Tools.
-For that matter, so does just about everyone else.
+For that matter, so does just about every other big studio.

 Have your own recording set-up (with Pro Tools) and worked on a good number of projects.

 Have a good understanding of the recording process.

 Be able to appreciate all styles of music.
 In here it's indie rock one day, christian ballads the next and hip hop the day after that.

 You don't know stuff.
 Sorry, if you knew everything you'd have your own place and Id be out of business.
 We want to teach you, goodness knows I want you to take over for me and Ill just go eat tacos and make money as you work all night!
 Seriously, listen...learn, you might learn just as much of what you want to do as what you don't, but you will learn only if you are willing to put that ego down and help out.